components-1812/offcanvas/readme.md

     import Offcanvas from "@components-1812/offcanvas/Offcanvas.js";
     import OffcanvasRawCSS from "@components-1812/offcanvas/Offcanvas.css?raw";

-    //Add the stylesheets to the component
-    const OffcanvasCSS = new CSSStyleSheet();
+    //Create a CSSStyleSheet and add it to the component const OffcanvasCSS = new CSSStyleSheet();

     OffcanvasCSS.replaceSync(OffcanvasRawCSS);

     Offcanvas.stylesSheets.adopted.push(OffcanvasCSS);

-    //Define the component
+    //Define the component with default tag name Offcanvas.define();
-    import('@components-1812/offcanvas/define');
     ```

 - ### Raw CSS in a `<style>` tag